 3. If I am buying a business that obtained a PPP loan, where should I focus my attention?

-From a buyer’s perspective, it would be best to treat the PPP loan like any other debt that would be paid at closing.
+From a buyer’s perspective it would be best to treat the PPP loan like any other debt that would be paid at closing.
 However, many sellers are unwilling to take this approach because, assuming a cash-free, debt-free transaction, they are essentially agreeing to pay for a loan using purchase price proceeds that could be mostly (if not fully) forgiven.
 If it is not possible to pay off the loan at closing due to seller’s unwillingness, then at a minimum, the purchase agreement should include a representation and warranty of the seller that states that the PPP application and certifications made to the lender were accurate (especially the necessity certification) and that all PPP funds were spent on qualified expenses permitted by the PPP program.
-In the event of a stock purchase, the buyer should also request copies of the substantiating documents with respect to PPP funds as these would be required to be submitted at the time the loan forgiveness application is submitted.
+The buyer should also request copies of the substantiating documents with respect to PPP funds.
 Finally, part of buyer’s due diligence activities should include a review of the borrower’s eligibility for the PPP loan, the loan application, and the use of PPP funds.
-The buyer’s risks in any transaction must be evaluated on a case-by-case basis depending on the structure of the transaction, the borrower’s existing credit facilities with its PPP lender, and other relevant factors.
+The buyer’s risks in any transaction must be evaluated on a case by case basis depending on the structure of the transaction, the borrower’s existing credit facilities with its lender, and other relevant factors.

 4. What else should I consider when negotiating a transaction when a PPP loan is involved?

-Although every transaction is unique, a few items should be considered up front.
+Although every transaction is unique, there are a few items that should be considered up front.
 First, if there is a net working capital component to the transaction, should the PPP funds be considered in that calculation, or should the parties use a pre-COVID calculation?
-Second, if a seller insists on allowing the PPP loan to survive closing, should a portion of the purchase price equal to the PPP loan be escrowed or held back until the loan is forgiven?
-There are other issues to consider, but these specific issues should be addressed by both parties at the LOI stage of the transaction.
+Second, if a seller insists on allowing the PPP loan to survive closing, what will the lender require given the specific facts of the transaction?
+There are other issues to consider, but these specific issues should be addressed as soon as possible.

 Rhoades McKee Mergers and Acquisitions specialists assist buyers, sellers, shareholders, investors, lenders, and business brokers to identify and address the unique issues in a PPP loan specific to your transaction.
 For more information about the Rhoades McKee Mergers and Acquisitions team and subscribe to further updates, visit rhoadesmckee.com